Benign Overfitting with Quantum Kernels: Conclusion

 \section{Conclusion}

-We introduced a novel approach to quantum kernel construction, called local-global kernels, which combines local and global components to enable benign overfitting in quantum machine learning.
-By leveraging separable global encoding, we offer a simple mechanism to control the bandwidth of the global kernel component.
-Our empirical results demonstrate that adjusting the spikiness of the global component fosters benign overfitting.
+We introduced a novel approach to quantum kernel construction, called \textit{Local-Global} kernels, which combines local and global measurements to enable benign overfitting in quantum machine learning.
+By leveraging separable global encoding, the kernel can be naturally implemented on a quantum device while achieving strong generalization.
+Our theoretical results establish conditions under which ridgeless regression with this kernel achieves benign overfitting and consistency.
+This shows that carefully designed quantum features can interpolate data without compromising predictive performance.
+Empirical evaluations on both synthetic and real-world datasets confirm these findings.
 While this approach is designed to promote benign overfitting, it also presents a promising strategy for constructing effective quantum kernels.